 Yes, Sports and Remedial Massage incorporates ‘deep tissue’ along with many more techniques.

 Are you a member of, or accredited by an association or professional body?

-I am a full member of the Association of Physical and Natural Therapists.
+I am qualified with the Association of Physical and Natural Therapists.
 Established in 1986 by Mario Paul-Cassar an osteopath, massage therapist and author with the intent to improve UK massage standards.